nickbrandt/GitLab/doc/user/project/issue_board.md

 > - Grouping by epic [introduced](https://gitlab.com/groups/gitlab-org/-/epics/3352) in [GitLab Premium](https://about.gitlab.com/pricing/) 13.6.
 > - Editing issue titles in the issue sidebar [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/232745) in GitLab 13.8.
+> - Editing iteration in the issue sidebar [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/290232) in GitLab 13.9.

 With swimlanes you can visualize issues grouped by epic.
 Your issue board keeps all the other features, but with a different visual organization of issues.